kubernetes/website/docs/user-guide/logging/overview.md

 by the kubelet.

-As an example, let's use [Stackdriver logging agent](/docs/user-guide/logging/stackdriver/) with the application we saw recently:
+As an example, let's use [Stackdriver logging agent](/docs/user-guide/logging/stackdriver/) with the application you saw recently:

-{% include code.html language="yaml" file="two-files-counter-pod.yaml" %}
+{% include code.html language="yaml" file="examples/two-files-counter-pod.yaml" %}

 Apart from adding logging agent, it should be configured.
 One good way to configure container is using [Config Maps](/docs/user-guide/configmap/).